lukehoggett/bulb/README.md

 baseURL: __dirname + "/",
 ```

-Every time npm i is run need to run `./node_modules/.bin/electron-rebuild` from the app/ dir
+When `npm i` is run may need to run `./node_modules/.bin/electron-rebuild` from the app/ dir